Madhuri2808D/-MULTITHREADED-CHAT-APPLICATION/README.md

 ##*Tools & Technologies Used*:

-*Java*: Used for implementing networking and multithreading.
+1.*Java*: Used for implementing networking and multithreading.

-*VS Code*:  Used to write and save the Java programs.
+2.*VS Code*:  Used to write and save the Java programs.

-*Command Prompt (CMD)*: Used to compile and run the server and client programs.
+3.*Command Prompt (CMD)*: Used to compile and run the server and client programs.

-*Sockets (java.net package)*: Used for network communication.
+4.*Sockets (java.net package)*: Used for network communication.

 ##*Commands Used*: